kailash-manasarovar/statement/docs/timeline/2023/november.md

 ### Interview with Polygon

 - I'm headhunted via a LinkedIn account owned by a Coinbase employee.
-- The same thing happened with the zkSync job.
+- A similar thing happened with the zkSync job, except that time I was headhunted by someone apparently working for the company, who didn't exist!
-- I have previously told Joel Barton at Hype that I'm interesting at working for Polygon for a considerable package, so I'm happy to hear from this person.
+- I wonder who they both really were, and why hide?
-- I wonder who they really were.
+- I have previously - about two weeks before - told Joel Barton at Hype that I'm interested in working for Polygon for a considerable package, so I'm happy to hear from this person.
 - They tell me there is a tech writer's job at Polygon.
 - It's an extremely well paid job, eye-watering amounts, just like the myself and the honey-trappers want it.
 - I attend a series of interviews for the job over September and October.